 Many children who have been adopted have experienced abuse, trauma, neglect, and early attachment injuries.
-In order to continue to restore hope, we work to provide practical teaching and resources to better equip parents and care providers in this journey.
+In order to continue to restore hope, we work to provide practical teaching and resources to better equip parents and professionals in this journey.

 In partnership with the Karyn Purvis Institute of Child Development at TCU, the Empowered to Connect Conference provides practical ways to begin the healing journey so many children desperately need.